Quantum Counting Using the Iterative Quantum Amplitude Estimation Algorithm

 Z(vars.ind)

-Wrapping all to the Iterative Quantum Amplitude Estimation Algorithm
+Wrapping All to the Iterative Quantum Amplitude Estimation Algorithm

 The circuit starts with the state \(A|0\rangle\), then applies iterations of the Grover operator.